Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

-From Figures 2 and 3, we also see that the change in the distribution of worker characteristics (other than union status) is responsible for a large part of the increase in wage inequality in the upper tail of the distribution.
+From Figure 1, we also see that the change in the distribution of worker characteristics (other than union status) is responsible for a large part of the increase in wage inequality.
 The importance of these composition effects has been recently stressed by Lemieux (2006) and Autor, Katz and Kearney (2008).
-The composition effect is realized through at least two channels.
-The first channel operates through between-group inequality.
-In our case, higher educated and more experienced workers earn higher wages.
-By increasing their proportion, we induce a larger gap between the lower and upper tails of the marginal wage distribution.
-The second channel is that within-group inequality varies by group, so increasing the proportion of high variance groups increases the dispersion in the marginal distribution of wages.
-In our case, higher educated and more experienced workers exhibit higher within-group inequality.
-By increasing their proportion, we induce a higher inequality within the upper tail of the distribution.
-To understand the effect of these channels in wage dispersion it is useful to consider a linear quantile model $Y = X'\beta(U)$, where $X$ is independent of $U$.
-By the law of total variance, we can decompose the variance of $Y$ into: The first channel corresponds to changes in the first term of (\ref{eq: Ivan}) where $Var[X]$ represents the heterogeneity of the labor force (between group inequality); whereas the second channel corresponds to changes in the second term of (\ref{eq: Ivan}) operating through the interaction of between group inequality $E[XX']$ and within group inequality $Var[\beta(U)]$.
+The composition effect, including the de-unionization and worker characteristics effects, is realized through two channels: between-group and within-group inequality.
+To understand the effect of these channels on wage dispersion it is useful to consider a linear quantile model $Y=X^{\prime }\beta (U)$, where $X$ is independent of $U$.
+By the law of total variance, we can decompose the variance of $Y$ into: